 Every travel experience is different, so you must be prepared to tweak your suitcase each time to include the essentials for your current trip.
 This packing tip is a checklist of things you shouldn’t forget and things you want to check before you leave.

 - Check your passports.
 Make sure no one’s passport expires within 6 months of your trip.
+If it does, read our advice on what to do if your passport doesn’t arrive in time.

 - Share your emergency contact info.
 If you are traveling with a group, make sure everyone in the group has each other’s information.
 This should include an emergency contact and a list of birthdates and allergies.